All Episodes

 Nevertheless, here is the exchange.

-Hello, my name is Learn Brooks.
+Hello, my name is Leroy Brooks.

-I am from Houston, Texas, and my question is for all the candidates.
+And my question is for all the candidates.

-What do those flag right here represent?
+What does this flag right here represent?

-The symbol of racism.
+The symbol of racism?

-The symbol of political ideology.
+The symbol of political ideology?

-It's a symbol of Southern Heritage.
+Is it a symbol of Southern heritage?

 Or is it something completely different?

-I I'm not going to get involved in a flag like that.
+Right now, with the kinds of issues we got in this country, I'm not going to get involved in a flag like that.

 And then they kept talking about it and so forth.

-That's a good answer.
+And that's a good answer.

 What has this got to do with anything he's saying?

-Nothing to do with anything here.
+It had nothing to do with anything here.

-It was Democrats that raised the flag in South Carolina.
+Mr. Cooper, it was Democrats that raised the flag in South Carolina.

-That's what all this is, Bob Jones, all this subtle innuendo here from these holier than nowist liberals dominate the drive-by media and CNN.
+Bob Jones, all this subtle innuendo here from these holier-than-now socialist liberals dominate the drive-by media and CNN.

-Now here's let's let's go some of these others.
+Now, here's, let's, let's go some of these others.

-Uh this these CNN tried to make these YouTube questioners appear to be average Americans without political agendas.
+This, these CNN tried to make these YouTube questioners appear to be average Americans without political agendas.

 This is Journey, and she is a declared John Edwards supporter.

-Hi, my name is Turney.
+Hi, my name is Journey.

 I'm from Texas, and this question is for all politically pro-life candidates.

-In the event that abortion becomes illegal and a woman obtains an abortion anyway, what should she be charged with and what should her punishment be?
+In the event that abortion becomes illegal and a woman obtains an abortion anyway, what should she be charged with, and what should her punishment be?

 What about the doctor who performs the abortion?